Ax6/stupid-caldaia/README.md

 # Flash raspberry

-Insert sd card and run and bypass windows to connect USB to WSL2 (you have to build the kernel with SD and USB drivers first)
+Insert sd card and run and bypass windows to connect USB to WSL2 (you have to build the kernel with SD and USB drivers first) - or just don't use windows.

 ```powershell
 usbip list -l